XiiDraco/Mass_Imgur_Uploader/README.md

 ![Example of program function.](https://i.imgur.com/VZHFfrO.jpg)

+# Download
+Unfortunately I can't really do much about Window's security complaining about it not being fully signed, yet, but the code is out in the open so it's pretty transparent.
+You can download it [here](https://github.com/XiiDraco/Mass_Imgur_Uploader/releases):

 ## Why did I make this?
 I was watching the streamer Gladd while he was helping during the efforts of the corridors of time puzzle in Destiny 2.
 I made this to speed up the amount of time it took for him to copy and past data between the sheets, his screenshots, etcetera.
 It was almost painful to watch. :)